 1. Short and simple

-Your business name is how customers spread the message about your products and services through word of mouth, so it makes sense to name your business something catchy and easy to remember.
+Your company name is how customers spread the message about your products and services through word of mouth, so it makes sense to name your business something catchy and easy to remember.

 It’s good practice to come up with a name that is simple to pronounce, read, and write — preferably up to three syllables, and containing around ten letters.